stephencweiss/stephencharlesweiss.com/content/blog/2019-06-30/psql-single-vs-double-quotes.md

 tags: ['postgres', 'error handling', 'syntax']
 ---

-Imagine the following situation - you’re trying to select columns from a Postgres table
+Imagine the following situation - you're trying to select columns from a Postgres table

 ```sql
 create table if not exists media (